Shopify/mobile-buy-sdk-ios/README.md

 client.mutateGraphWith(mutation) { response, error in
     if let mutation = response?.customerReset {

         if let customer = mutation.customer, !mutation.userErrors.isEmpty {
             let firstName = customer.firstName
             let lastName = customer.lastName
         } else {

             print("Failed to reset password.
 Encountered invalid fields:") mutation.userErrors.forEach {
                 let fieldPath = $0.field?.joined() ?? ""
                 print("  \(fieldPath): \($0.message)")
             }
         }

     } else {
         print("Failed to reset password: \(error)")
     }
 }
 ```
 More often than not, a mutation will rely on some kind of user input.
-While you should always validate user input before posting a mutation, there are never garantees when it comes to dynamic data.
+While you should always validate user input before posting a mutation, there are never guarantees when it comes to dynamic data.
 For this reason, you should always request the `userErrors` field on mutations (where available) to provide useful feedback in your UI regarding any issues that were encountered in the mutation query.
 These errors can include anything from `invalid email address` to `password is too short`.

 Learn more about [GraphQL mutations](http://graphql.org/learn/queries/#mutations).

 ### Retry [⤴](#table-of-contents)

 Both `queryGraphWith` and `mutateGraphWith` accept an optional `RetryHandler<R: GraphQL.AbstractResponse>`.
-This object encapsulates the retry state and customization parameters for how the `Client` will retry subsequent requests (delay, number of retries, etc).
-By default, the `retryHandler` is nil and no retry bahaviour will be provided.
+This object encapsulates the retry state and customization parameters for how the `Client` will retry subsequent requests (such as a delay, or a set number of retries).
+By default, the `retryHandler` is nil and no retry behavior will be provided.
 To enable retry or polling simply create a handler with a condition.
 If the `handler.condition` and `handler.canRetry` evaluates to `true`, the `Client` will continue executing the request:

 ```swift
 let handler = Graph.RetryHandler<Storefront.QueryRoot>() { (query, error) -> Bool in